PrintM3D/Quad-Fusion-Docs/maintenance-guides/routing-z-belts.md

 ![Z-slider](../.gitbook/assets/unyfc5q5yhxmiplc-z-slider.jpg)

 After the z-slider the belts go to the pulley.
-If you look on the underside of the Z-platform of the Promega, you will notice that two of the four belts cross over themselves.
+If you look on the underside of the Z-platform of the Crane, you will notice that two of the four belts cross over themselves.
 This allows the bed to be driven by a single motor with a single axle.
 The belt that crosses over is referred to as the _Flipped Belt_.
 Follow the section immediately below to route a bed as normal, and the section _Flipped Belts_ to route the flipped belt.
-When facing the front of the Promega, the right side belts of the Z-platform should have its belts flipped.
+When facing the front of the Crane, the right side belts of the Z-platform should have its belts flipped.

 ![Flipped Belts on the Z-assembly](../.gitbook/assets/ueredp4tlweemr8t-flippedbelts.jpg)